vmalchik/rmt-dev/README.md

 [![Watch the video](app_preview.png)](https://youtu.be/pMbCnkourL4)

+_(Right-click and select "Open link in new tab" to watch the video in a new tab.)_

 ## Features

 This application is designed specifically for developers who work remotely and are looking for job opportunities anywhere in the world.
 With our user-friendly interface, you can easily search for remote job openings, sort them by relevance or recent postings, bookmark your favorite jobs, and get detailed job descriptions and salary information.